 Please Note that you are viewing the non-styled version of the Ohio Emergency Management Agency website.
 Either your browser does not support Cascading Style Sheets (CSS) or it is disabled.
 We suggest upgrading your browser to the latest version of your favorite Internet browser.

-The Communications Branch plays a large role in the development, deployment and maintenance of the communications and warning systems necessary to coordinate the disaster response needs of the state.
+The Technical Communications Branch plays a large role in the development, deployment and maintenance of the communications and warning systems necessary to coordinate the disaster response needs of the state.
 It also develops and coordinates state and local warning and communications plans, to include the statewide Emergency Alert System and Radio Amateur Civil Emergency Services.
 The branch acts as the administrator of the State Communications Asset Survey and Mapping tool (CASM) file.
 CASM is tool used to plan communications and record asset locations and specifics.
 Its use has since been extended to and recommended for use by all government entities

-The Communications Branch maintains 17 of the National Oceanic and Atmospheric Administration (NOAA) Weather Radio (NWR) warning system transmitters around the state.
+The Technical Communications Branch maintains 17 of the National Oceanic and Atmospheric Administration (NOAA) Weather Radio (NWR) warning system transmitters around the state.
 The NWR system has the capability to reach 97 percent of the population.

-The Communications Branch installs and maintains the State of Ohio Rain/Snow Monitoring System (STORMS) program, which provides real time precipitation data to the National Weather Service and to local governments for flood forecasting.
+The Technical Communications Branch installs and maintains the State of Ohio Rain/Snow Monitoring System (STORMS) program, which provides real time precipitation data to the National Weather Service and to local governments for flood forecasting.
 The STORMS system has 416 precipitation and 75 river stage gauges reporting into the system.
 These gauges are located in 65 Ohio counties.

 Ohio EMA's communication resources include the Multi-Agency Communications System (MARCS).
 MARCS is a statewide 800 MHz trunked voice and data radio system incorporating state agency and non-state agency users.
 The system is currently deployed to all of the county emergency management agencies and four National Weather Service offices, providing the largest interoperable voice communication network in the state.
 The Communications Branch also maintains a separate emergency VHF voice network which consists of 26 county EMAs.